Nitrolaunch/nitrolaunch/docs/docs/configuring.md

 - `launch.use_log4j_config`: Whether to use Mojang's config for Log4J on the client.
 Defaults to false.
 - `datapack_folder`: Make MCVM install datapack type addons to this folder instead of every existing world.
 This provides better behavior than the default one, but requires a modification of some sort that enables global datapacks.
 This path is relative to the game directory of the instance (`.minecraft` or the folder where the server.properties is).
 - `packages`: Packages to install on this instance.
+- `overrides`: Manual overrides made to packages installed on this instance to give you more control in case something goes wrong
+- `overrides.suppress`: Packages in this list will not be installed.
+MCVM may say that it was installed at the end, but these packages will never be evaluated.
+Useful if you want to install a package dependency manually.

 ## Profiles